 The Patchwork Problem

-Five US regulations now govern AI in employment decisions.
+Six US regulations now govern AI in employment decisions.
 They emerged within roughly three years of each other, none of them was designed to fit alongside the others, and each one reflects the specific concerns of its regulator.
 NYC's Department of Consumer and Worker Protection came at it from the consumer-protection angle.
-Colorado's legislature framed it as a high-risk-AI-systems question.
+Colorado's legislature originally framed it as a high-risk-AI-systems question, since rewritten as an ADMT statute under SB 26-189.
 California's Civil Rights Council layered AI tools into the existing anti-discrimination framework, while California's Privacy Protection Agency treated the same technology as an automated decision-making transparency question.
 Illinois amended its Human Rights Act to add employment AI explicitly.
+Connecticut followed with the CART Act (SB 5), a comprehensive consumer-employment-government AI statute built around transparency and enforced by its Attorney General.

 For an HR tech vendor selling into multiple states, or an enterprise employer hiring across jurisdictions, that patchwork creates a compliance burden that isn't solvable by reading any single statute.
 Each regulation uses its own definitional bucket for the regulated technology, its own trigger conditions, its own required actions, and its own enforcement mechanism.
-The federal preemption EO signed in December 2025 promises to flatten the patchwork — but litigation challenging the EO is in motion, and a definitive resolution is years away.
+The federal preemption EO signed in December 2025 promises to flatten the patchwork — but its scope is being tested in court — xAI's constitutional challenge to Colorado's law, which the DOJ has joined — and the outcome won't be clear until 2027 or beyond.

 In the meantime, employers and HR tech vendors need a baseline that satisfies the highest-bar jurisdictions while remaining defensible if the patchwork persists.
 The sections below cover each US regulation, compare them across substantive dimensions, and offer an operational playbook.